Obituary: Gord Downie, troubadour of Canada, charmed and challenged a nation

 Beyond the music, the group and Mr. Downie developed a reputation as being generous with fans and considerate to other bands.
 "They broke down those divisions between band and crew, between band and public, between band and the people who work at the venues," Sam Roberts said on a special edition of CBC Radio's The Strombo Show that was dedicated to the Hip early in 2017.
 "Everywhere that they went, there was this spirit of inclusiveness."

 The Hip championed Canadian bands on its travelling festivals in the 1990s, dubbed Another Roadside Attraction.
-After an unruly audience on Canada Day in 1994 threw objects at singer-songwriter Jane Siberry and Daniel Lanois's band at Molson's Park in Barrie, Ont., an angry and ashamed Mr. Downie derisively dedicated the Hip's first song to the louts "who throw [things] at musicians."
+After an unruly audience on Canada Day in 1994 threw objects at singer-songwriter Jane Siberry and Daniel Lanois's band at Molson Park in Barrie, Ont., an angry and ashamed Mr. Downie derisively dedicated the Hip's first song to the louts "who throw [things] at musicians."

 On the 1997 concert album Live Between Us, Mr. Downie is heard saluting the opening band, the Rheostatics: "We're all richer for having seen them tonight," he declared to the crowd.